What Ryanair’s new smartphone boarding pass system means for passengers

 “Once a passenger is checked in, they will be provided assistance at the airport, where staff can see they have checked in.”

 No problem.
-Ryanair’s chief executive, Michael O’Leary, told me: “The big concern that people have is: ‘What happens if I lose my battery or I lose my phone?’
+Mr O’Leary told me: “The big concern that people have is ‘What happens if I lose my battery or I lose my phone?’

 “If you lose your phone, no issue.
 As long as you’ve checked in before you got to the airport, we’ll reissue a paper boarding pass at the airport free of charge.
 But you have to have checked in before you got to the airport.

-In 2008, Ryanair became the first airline worldwide to insist that passengers should check in online in advance or face a penalty.
-Passengers who check in at the airport, rather than online, must pay a fee of £55 – though only £30 for flights from Spain.
+In 2008, Ryanair became the first airline worldwide to insist that passengers should check in online in advance, or face a penalty.
+Passengers who check in at the airport, rather than online, must pay a fee of £55 – though this is set at £30 for flights from Spain.

 Don’t some countries still demand paper boarding passes?